Twitter’s been rolling out numerous new features lately and they’re showing no signs of slowing down any time soon.

 In addition to the Twitter Stories will be a camera-first feature to make it easier to shoot and share.
 It makes sense for Twitter to also copy Snapchat since young audiences love to use it.
 CNBC reports that this new Twitter feature will threaten the advertising opportunities currently exclusively offered by Snap Inc.

 “The new function would combine location-based photos and videos with Twitter Moments around notable events.
 Companies could sponsor events or place ads in between tweeted real-time photos and videos.”

 This could be the final nail in the coffin for Snapchat.
 But then again, that’s been said many times before.

 In case you missed it: The app that brought the world countless unforgettable viral moments will be making a comeback sometime this year.
 Vine was purchased by Twitter in 2012 before being shut down last year.

 It’s important to note that Vine 2’s creators have said they are no longer connected with Twitter, but the return of 6-second clips and live video features will no doubt give content marketers a new way to produce content and share it via Twitter.
 Since Vine was owned by Twitter, it makes sense that Vine 2 is completely compatible sharing the content on Twitter, right?

 Want to learn more about new features rumored to be coming to your favorite social media channels?
-Check out last week’s blog listing new Instagram features here, and stay tuned for a new blog coming soon about all the updates coming to Facebook this year.
+Check out last week’s blog listing new Instagram features here, or fill out the form below to discuss how each channel's new features can help you improve your digital presence.